Nerajno/begin-to-code/lessons/python/lesson-3.1/presentation.md

 list (the list only contains the one element) so that we can concatenate it with the result_list.

-Now it is possible to modify this code to reverse the letters ;)
+Now it is possible to modify this code to reverse the letters ;) But we'll leave that as an exercise for the homework.
 ***************************************
 ## Upper method